aaronteamAAR/Automated-ST-trading/README.md

 # Automated-ST-trading
+CHECK master branch for code.

-Automated stock trading aimed to br used with robinhood
+Automated stock trading aimed to be used with robinhood